 Some OCGs purport to vest in the client all ownership and intellectual property rights of the lawyer's work product.
-That in turn empowers the client to direct the lawyer not to make any use of the work product and even to refrain from keeping a copy.
-Other OCGs expressly would forbid outside counsel from making use of any information-even information that is generally known or is not specific to the client-gained in connection with the representation.
-Still others require that when the representation ends, outside counsel turn the entire file over to the client without retaining copies of even counsel's own work product.
-Read literally, such provisions would prevent or greatly limit practitioners from developing expertise in particular areas of the law to the extent such expertise is based upon previous representations.
+That in turn, according to commenters, empowers the client to direct the lawyer not to make any use of the work product and even to refrain from keeping a copy.
+Other OCGs expressly would forbid outside counsel from making use of any information-even